 |Month||Site 1||Site 2|

-One of the reasons I am especially keen to build more niche sites is that my traffic at the end of that first year is the same as my traffic after the second year – I didn’t start earning substainially more money because my niche sites started getting substantially more traffic.
+One of the reasons I am especially keen to build more niche sites is that my traffic at the end of that first year is similar to my traffic after the second year – I didn’t start earning substainially more money because my niche sites started getting substantially more traffic.
 It was because I became far better at optimising my conversions and making more money from my sites.
-I give some tips about how I did that here.

 Why would you want to build a niche site?